Edric-cui/Portfolio1/_posts/2018-06-02-Zhishi TV-en.md

 **Conclusion**
   - We cannot provide content as rich as LiShiPing, but more focused on the knowledge-based and interesting content shared by celebrities
   - LiShiPing's news reporting function is a good reference point for our products, because the product is also oriented to PGC producers.
-With this function, we can rely on the TV platform to obtain greater exposure, increase the visibility of the author and the app platform to achieve a win-win situation .
+With this function, we can rely on the TV platform to obtain greater exposure, increase the visibility of the author and the app platform to achieve a win-win situation.
   - LiShiPing's design and details of its video playback interface is very worth learning.
 With the help of the TV platform, the emotion and experience are boosted due to large screen size

 </details>